Direct Matriculation Program: Master’s in International Studies

-The Johns Hopkins Direct Matriculation Program: Master’s in International Studies allows qualified high school students displaying a strong interest in international studies to pursue a combined bachelor’s/master’s degree with the Johns Hopkins School of Advanced International Studies (SAIS) in Washington, DC.
+The Johns Hopkins Direct Matriculation Program (DMP): Master’s in International Relations (MAIR) allows qualified high school students displaying a strong interest in international studies to pursue a combined bachelor’s/master’s degree with the Johns Hopkins School of Advanced International Studies (SAIS) in Washington, DC.

-Students must indicate that they are applying for the SAIS DMP on their admissions application and complete the following form by the application deadline: Early Decision I: November 1, 2022; Early Decision II and Regular Decision: January 3, 2023.
+Students must indicate that they are applying for the SAIS DMP on their admissions application under the Hopkins Supplemental Questions section by the application deadline: Early Decision I: November 1, 2023; Early Decision II and Regular Decision: January 2, 2024.

-For more information about the Direct Matriculation Program: Master’s in International Studies contact the Office of Undergraduate Admissions.
+For more information about the Direct Matriculation Program: Master’s in International Relations contact the Office of Undergraduate Admissions.

 Note: You will not be considered for this program unless you submit the required materials by the application deadline.
-If accepted to the program, DMP students will have required courses to complete: Macroeconomics, Microeconomics and Statistical Analysis I or II.
+If accepted to the program, DMP students will have required courses to complete while at Homewood: Macroeconomics, Microeconomics and Statistical Analysis I or II.
 Students must also maintain a cumulative 3.5 GPA throughout their undergraduate years to remain eligible.

 Frequently Asked Questions

-Students who select the five-year program can study abroad on a case by case basis.
-Students should discuss their plans with the International Studies Program Director before they submit an application to the Global Education Office (formerly the Office of Study Abroad).
+Students can study abroad on a case by case basis.
+Students should discuss their plans with the International Studies Program Director before they submit an application to the Global Education Office.
 Only semester-long programs will be allowed.

 How does financial aid work?

-Students who select the five-year program will pay SAIS tuition during their fourth and fifth years of study, although Homewood financial aid applies during their fourth year.
-Students who select the six-year program will pay Homewood tuition for years one through four and SAIS tuition for years five and six.
-In both circumstances financial assistance for the fifth and sixth year is determined by SAIS and is not guaranteed.
+Students will pay SAIS tuition during their fourth and fifth years of study, although Homewood financial aid applies during their fourth year.
+Financial assistance for the fifth year is determined by SAIS and is not guaranteed.

-If I’m not admitted to the BA/MA at the time of admission, can I reapply?
+If I’m not admitted to the DMP at the time of admission, can I reapply?

 Yes.
-Students may reapply to the program during the regular application cycle spring of their sophomore year.
+Students may reapply to the BA/MA program during the regular application cycle fall semester of their sophomore year.

 What are the requirements to apply, and remain eligible, for this program?

 All undergraduate majors are welcome to apply.
-If accepted to the program, DMP students will have required courses: Macroeconomics, Microeconomics, and Statistical Analysis I or II.
+If accepted to the program, DMP students will be required to complete Macroeconomics, Microeconomics, and either Statistical Analysis I or II before attending SAIS.
 Students must also maintain a cumulative 3.5 GPA throughout their undergraduate years to remain eligible.

 What if I change my mind about attending SAIS?